-- provide advice and support to other staff on child welfare and child protection matters.
-Any concern for a child's safety or welfare will be recorded on CPOMS and will alert the DSL (and DDSLs). - always be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns.
-If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media. - manage referrals and will refer cases of suspected abuse to children's social care and refer cases to the Channel programme if there is a radicalisation concern.
+The DSL will provide advice and support to other staff on child welfare and child protection matters.
+Any concern for a child's safety or welfare will be recorded on CPOMS and given to the DSL.

+During term time the DSL and / or a deputy will always be available (during school or college hours) for staff in the school to discuss any safeguarding concerns.
+If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media.

+The DSL/DDSL will manage referrals and will refer cases of suspected abuse to children's social care and refer cases to the Channel programme if there is a radicalisation concern.